yiyeum/contact-list/README.md

 This app is built using React / Redux / Redux-Saga by [Kate YeEum Lee](https://github.com/yiyeum). <br />
 Please check this [link](http://contact-list-kate.herokuapp.com/) for the live app.

+## Features
+* Search the contact list by enter key ↵
+* Display all the lists when the search input is cleared
+* Responsive screens

 ## Run the project

 you can run the app with :